Lesson 3 - Approaches to working with relational databases in .NET

 structure in the memory.

-We'll describe this technology thoroughly next time, also we'll create the first database application.
+Next time, we'll describe this technology thoroughly and create our first database application.

 Entity framework goes even further than LINQ to SQL.
 It's a competitive and more advanced technology than LINQ to SQL.
 In addition, it supports many-to-many relationships.
 This approach is best used, and if you aren't limited by your application's architecture or performance, it's a good choice for most applications.

-In our course, we'll gradually introduce all the approaches, each suits something different, and you should have an overview of them in practice.
+In our course, we'll gradually introduce all the approaches, each suits something different, and you should know how to use them in practice.